blinkcard/blinkcard-in-browser/README.md

 ### <a name="recognizerConcept"></a> The `Recognizer` concept

-The `Recognizer` is the basic unit tasked with reading identity documents within the BlinkCard SDK.
+The `Recognizer` is the basic unit tasked with reading documents within the domain of BlinkCard SDK.
 Its main purpose is to process the image and extract meaningful information from it.
 As you will see later, BlinkCard SDK has lots of different `Recognizer` objects you can set up to recognize various documents.

 The `Recognizer` is the object on the WebAssembly heap, which means that it will not be automatically cleaned up by the garbage collector once it's not required anymore.
 Once you are done using it, you must call the `delete` method on it to release the memory on the WebAssembly heap.
 Failing to do so will result in memory leak on the WebAssembly heap which may result in a crash of the browser tab running your web app.